 EXMOOR COTTAGE HOLIDAYS

-There are many wild ruminants on Exmoor, including ponies, deer and goats.
-Exmoor ponies are the oldest breed of horse in the UK and were mentioned in the Domesday Book of 1086AD.
-Two herds of Exmoor ponies are maintained by Exmoor National Park Authority on the moors with about 200 mares.
-They can usually be seen along the southern ridgeway road around West Anstey Common, and on the top of Countisbury Hill between Lynmouth and Porlock, near County Gate.
+There are lots of horses on Exmoor, and also many wild ruminants including ponies, deer and goats.
+Exmoor ponies are the oldest breed of horse in the UK and were mentioned in the Domesday Book.
+Two herds are managed by The Exmoor National Park Authority with about 200 mares.
+These are on Countisbury Hill near Lynmouth, and near the southern ridgeway road at West Anstey Common (close to the Exmoor Pony Centre).

 There is a herd of feral goats in the Valley of Rocks near Lynton, and although goats were recorded here in the Domesday Book, they died out and the present herd were introduced in 1976.
 They can usually be seen from the coast path, often perched precipitously on the edge of the cliffs.
 Exmoor has five species of deer: the native Red and Roe deer; the Fallow, introduced about 1000 years ago; and the Sika and Muntjac introduced about 100 years ago.
 Red deer are the largest wild land animal in the UK and there are about four thousand on greater Exmoor; they are very shy but can often be seen on Almsworthy Common near Alderman's Barrow to the north of Exford.

 We know Exmoor and North Devon well and can show you the best places to visit on an Ordnance Survey map (which you may borrow for your stay).
 We also offer (charged extra) towel hire, more logs and kindling, cottage cleaning and a service wash and dry so that you can enjoy your riding holiday to the full.